 Things hit a fever pitch in 2008, though, after he was kicked off the air during MTV's live broadcast of the Jackass MTV 24 Hour Takeover at the request of executives for his intoxicated behavior.
-Days later, he was placed under a citizens arrest on suspicion of vandalism and drug possession after he was filmed putting holes in the wall of a neighbor's apartment and was charged with felony cocaine possession.
-Then, after receiving an email in which he suggested his possible suicide, Knoxville and the rest of the guys sprang into action.
+Days later, he was placed under a citizen's arrest on suspicion of vandalism and drug possession after he was filmed putting holes in the wall of a neighbor's apartment and was charged with felony cocaine possession.
+Then, after receiving an email in which Steve-O suggested his possible suicide, Knoxville and the rest of the guys sprang into action.

 "We'd all had our eye on Steve-O because he'd gotten to a really bad point in doing all kinds of crazy drugs," Knoxville told Access Hollywood in 2010.
-"But [when Steve-O's] e-mails kind of hinted at [suicide]… I got 10 of our closest friends--big guys-- nd went to his house and said, 'Steve-O, you know, we're here to take you in to the rehab, or actually 5150 [medical hold],' and he goes, ‘No dude, I ain't going.'
+"But [when Steve-O's] e-mails kind of hinted at [suicide]… I got 10 of our closest friends—big guys—and went to his house and said, 'Steve-O, you know, we're here to take you in to the rehab, or actually 5150 [medical hold],' and he goes, 'No dude, I ain't going.'
 I said, 'Steve-O, if you don't go I've instructed the guys to knock you out and then we'll take you.'
 He's like, 'OK dude, I'll go.'"